Knowing

 as 'action to ability'

-- Etymon: Old English via Old Norse cunnan/kna: 'can' (to be able)
+- Etymon: From Old English via Old Norse cunnan/kna: 'can' (to be able)

 The English word knowing derives from Old English cunnan, related to Old Norse kna meaning 'can'.
 Combined with suffix -ing: 'action to', knowing is defined as 'action to ability'.